Nucleus and Postperihelion Activity of Interstellar Object 3I/ATLAS Observed by Hubble Space Telescope: Summary

+\item Our fixed linear radius aperture photometry indicates that the postperihelion activity of 3I declined smoothly and more rapidly than its preperihelion brightening trend, consistent with our finding that the postperihelion coma surface brightness profile was shallower than its preperihelion counterpart.
+We measured a postperihelion activity index of $n = 4.5 \pm 0.3$.
+Such asymmetries in brightening and fading rates are common among solar system comets.

-\item Based on the discovery statistics of interstellar objects, we estimate a lower limit of $\ga\!1$ 3I-sized (nucleus radius $\sim\!1.3$ km) interstellar object within $r_{\rm H} = 4.5$ au at any instant, which is likely a conservative lower bound as inactive interstellar objects of this size would be significantly more difficult to detect.
-It is likely that comparably bright interstellar objects have passed through the inner solar system in the era of wide-field CCD surveys; we surmise that such objects have been missed.
+\item Based on the discovery statistics of interstellar objects, we estimate a minimum of three 3I-sized (nucleus radius $\sim\!1.3$ km) interstellar object within $r_{\rm H} = 4.5$ au at any given instant, which is likely a conservative lower bound as inactive interstellar objects of this size would be significantly more difficult to detect than an active object like 3I.
+It is probable that comparably bright interstellar objects have passed through the inner solar system during the era of wide-field CCD surveys; we surmise that such objects have been missed.
+Alternatively, the lack of prior detections may imply a steep size distribution for the interstellar object population.

 \end{enumerate}

 \facilities{HST (UVIS)}

 \software{ {\tt IRAF} \citep{1986SPIE..627..733T}, {\tt L.A.Cosmic} \citep{2001PASP..113.1420V}, {\tt MPFIT} \citep{2009ASPC..411..251M}, {\tt psffit} (\href{https://www2.boulder.swri.edu/~buie/idl/}{Buie's IDL library})}